azadbolour/boardgame/scala-server/README.md

-- Add start to center square.
+- Compute crosswise words.
+Need to compute extensions in each direction.

-- Star is a double word score.
-Update scoring algorithm.
+  If both are Nil then it is not a crossing.
+Otherwise join them with the played latter that connects them together.

-- Add a 50 point bonus to the score for playing all trayCapacity tiles.
+  See Haskell and js code for similar code.

 - Allow an existing word to be extended.